IBM/ai-agent-for-loan-risk/artifacts/deployment/deployment-README.md

-## Deployment steps summary
+## Deployment Summary
-A detailed document of steps is available [here](Deploying-Loan-Risk-AI-Agent-on-Code-Engine.pdf).
+**NOTE**: A document with detailed steps is available [here](Deploying-Loan-Risk-AI-Agent-on-Code-Engine.pdf).

 #### 1. Confirm prerequisites and gather information
 Note the user’s API key value.
-It will be the environment variable WATSONX_AI_APIKEY.
+It will be used to set the environment variable WATSONX_AI_APIKEY.

 Depending on where the watsonx.ai service is deployed get the watsonx.ai API endpoint URL from [here](https://cloud.ibm.com/apidocs/watsonx-ai#endpoint-url).
-It will be the environment variable WATSONX_SERVICE_URL.
+It will be used to set the environment variable WATSONX_SERVICE_URL.

 #### 2. Create a Project in watsonx.ai
 Launch watsonx.ai and create a Project, or use an existing one.

 Note the Project Id.
-This will be the environment variable WATSONX_PROJECT_ID.
+This will be used to set the environment variable WATSONX_PROJECT_ID.

 #### 3. Deploy application to Code Engine
 Follow the steps to _deploy the application from repository source code_ as described [here](https://cloud.ibm.com/apidocs/watsonx-ai#endpoint-url).